WHO AM I?

 I've recently contributed my voice to the videos created by award winning visual artist Elin Johnston.
 Elin's practice is inter-disciplinary in basis with digital process at it’s core, including Video and Experimental Moving Image, 2D Digital Imaging, and 3D Sculptural Assemblage.
 Through her work she investigates aspects of collective and individual corporeal presence, impact upon place, conditions of self, and making visible resonances of shared cultural, industrial, and social memory.

-You can view the projects I contributed to here:
+You can view some of the projects I contributed to here:

 '2053' by Bruna Martini